security-summer-school/template-public/_index.md

 * `README.md`: details the challenge name, challenge description, points, hints, vulnerability overview, solution overview.
 * `flag` (optional): contains the flag string.
-  Some activities may not have a flag, making it optional.
 * `public/`: stores public files that are to be packed in an archive that is to be made available to participants.
   They are usually generated from the `src/` folder, though they may also be static files.
 * `sol/`: the reference solution of the activity.